natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-21bis%20(Sweden).md

 '''Pros:'''

-* Impressive climb rate of 225 m/s, making it one of the best climbers
+* Impressive climb rate of 225 m/s
 * Increased flight performance compared to earlier MiG-21s
 * Excels against both aerial and ground targets
 * Has access to flares that are fired downwards, which means that missiles can be more easily evaded
 * Stunning acceleration
-* Excellent energy retention
 * Can wield six R-60MKs
 * Huge thrust to weight ratio

 '''Cons:'''

 * As all MiG-21s, it tends to bleed speed in turns, though not as much, thanks to the improved engine
-* Vicious rudder lock at speeds above 700 km/h, can be frustrating when trying to get guns on target
 * Pretty bad low speed manoeuvrability
 * Doesn't respond well to wing damage - if a wingtip is lost, landing this plane will be very difficult, and if a wing is lost, the plane should be considered as lost
+* Poor energy retention

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->